 Whale sharks are classified in the order Orectolobiformes, which also includes nurse sharks, and is in the class Chondrichthyes (or cartilaginous fish).
 It is the only member of the Rhincodontidae family of sharks.

 Appearance And Behavior

 The Whale Shark is the biggest fish in the world.
 It is a large fish that can grow up to 60 feet long, though most specimens reach about 40 feet in length and weigh about 15 tons.
 The largest known whale shark was measured at 62 feet in 2001, with a weight estimated to be over 60 tons.

-Whale sharks have the shape of a shark, but their mouths are in the front of their large, flat heads rather than underneath as with many sharks.
-Their mouths are large, with the mouth of an average-size whale shark reaching more than five feet wide, allowing them to scoop up their food as they swim.
+These fish have the shape of a shark, but their mouths are in the front of their large, flat heads rather than underneath as with many sharks.
+Their mouths are large, with the mouth of an average-size shark reaching more than five feet wide, allowing them to scoop up their food as they swim.
 Whale sharks are dark gray on top and light underneath, with a series of light spots or stripes covering the dark parts of their bodies.
 This helps to camouflage them as they swim.